Is There Still Time to File a Talcum Powder Lawsuit?

 Is it still time to enter a talcum powder case?

 One of the most pressing questions for potential plaintiffs is whether they can still file a lawsuit.
 The answer depends on the statute of limitations in your state, which typically ranges from one to six years from the date of diagnosis or discovery of the injury.
 Missing this deadline can result in losing your right to seek compensation.
+Here’s why timely action is critical:- Evidence Preservation: Fresh evidence, such as medical records and product packaging, can strengthen your case.

 - Witness Availability: Over time, witnesses may forget details or become unavailable.